Selfie of Karlie Gusé + Portrait of Karlie Gusé

 EARLY LIFE:

-In August 2018, Karlie moved with her father and stepmother to Chalfant, California, a rural community of about 650 people just east of the Sierra Nevada, between Yosemite National Park and the state of Nevada.
+In August 2018, Karlie moved with her father and stepmother to Chalfant, California, a rural community of about 650 people just east of the Sierra Nevada, between Yosemite National Park and Nevada.
 Given its size, many work and attend school in the nearby town of Bishop, just 14 miles away.
 The Gusé family lived on Ponderosa Street, near White Mountain Estate Road.
-At the time, Lindsay had relocated to Yerington, Nevada, approximately 160 miles from Chalfant and Karlie, wanting to remain close to her friends, decided to stay with Zachary, despite Lindsay having been granted physical custody of her daughter.

 When Karlie wasn’t attending classes at Bishop Union High School, she worked a part-time job at the title company Melissa worked for as an escrow assistant.
 Those who knew her described her as a fun-loving and sweet girl who had a great sense of humour.
-Despite her quiet and introverted nature, she was popular amongst her classmates and was well-liked by many within the school community.
+Despite her quiet and introverted nature, she was popular amongst her classmates and was well-liked by many in the school community.

 LEAD UP TO DISAPPEARANCE:

 On the evening of October 12, 2018, Karlie asked Melissa if she could attend a football game at the high school, but had actually planned on going to a house party with her boyfriend.
 Unaware of her stepdaughter’s real motives, Melissa granted her permission.
-At around 8:00pm, Melissa called and asked if she needed a ride home from the game, but was reassured by Karlie that her boyfriend would be driving her home.

-The events after this phone call are the result of information gleamed from Karlie’s parents and those who were at the party.
-According to attendees, Karlie began to panic and became frantic, and is said to have been near impossible to console.
-At 8:30pm, she called Melissa and asked her to pick her up from the trailer park where the party was being held, saying, “Never mind, hurry up.
+According to attendees, Karlie began to panic and became frantic, and she was said to have been near impossible to console.
+At 8:30 PM, she called Melissa and asked to be picked up from the trailer park where the party was being held, saying, “Never mind, hurry up.
 I changed my mind – come get me.
 I’m booking it down Dixon Lane.
 Hurry!
 Hurry!
 I’m scared.”
-Worried, Melissa drove to the area, noting that Karlie hadn’t wanted to get off the phone and had been adamant about being picked up as soon as possible.

-When Melissa arrived at the trailer park, she found her stepdaughter was no where to be found.
-While searching the area, she spotted a small light and found Karlie almost a mile away, running down the street and using her cellphone to guide her way.
-When she spotted Melissa, she jumped in the car and told her she was very scared, an emotion that was echoed in her face, which Melissa described as having been ghost-like and with dilated pupils.
-Throughout the drive home, Karlie vocalized her fear that the car would kill her and she changed seats numerous times.
+While searching the area, Melissa spotted a small light and found Karlie almost a mile away, running down the street and using her cellphone to guide her way.
+When she spotted her stepmother, she jumped in the car and told her she was very scared, an emotion that was echoed in her face, which Melissa described as having been ghost-like and with dilated pupils.
+Throughout the drive home, Karlie vocalized her fear that the car would kill her, and she changed seats numerous times.

-By the time they’d returned, Zachary was home from work.
+When they’d returned, Zachary was home from work.
 According to both he and Melissa, Karlie was still acting erratically, huddling frantically in a corner one minute, then telling them how much she loved them the next.
 She was particularly afraid of her cellphone and of her parents getting close to her.
 When asked what was wrong, she was unable to tell them, saying she didn’t know herself.

 To try and calm Karlie down, Melissa served her dinner, a salad which she referred to as the “devil’s lettuce”.
 While her frantic behaviour had died down, she still appeared anxious, disoriented and paranoid, and she eventually admitted to having smoked weed while at the party.
-This led Zachary to believe she may have had an adverse reaction to the drug, as she hadn’t smoked in some time, but both he and Melissa felt she wasn’t in immediate danger and did not drive her to the hospital.
+This led Zachary to believe she may have had an adverse reaction to the drug, as she hadn’t used in some time, but both he and Melissa felt she wasn’t in immediate danger and didn’t drive her to the hospital.

 After dinner, Melissa and Karlie spent time in her bedroom, painting their toenails, colouring and reading from the Bible.
 While Karlie had calmed down, she was still acting out of the ordinary, so Melissa took out her own cellphone and began to secretly record her, with the intention of showing her stepdaughter how she acted when high.
-In the 8 minute and 45 second video, Karlie can be heard saying she didn’t want to sleep, in case she was killed, and she asks Melissa if she would call 911 if something bad happened to her.
-After the video was recorded, the pair spent a while chatting, between 10:30pm and 3:00am, before both falling asleep.

 DISAPPEARANCE:

-The actual version of events is as follows: at 5:48am, Melissa awoke briefly to see Karlie was lying awake next to her, and fell back to sleep.
-Between 7:15am and 7:30am, she awoke to find Karlie was gone and that the front door was slightly ajar.
-Worried, she and Zachary spent two hours driving around White Mountain Estates and the surrounding desert, thinking Karlie had simply gone for a walk to clear her head.
-Unable to locate her, Zachary called Lindsay in Nevada, who in turn told him to contact the authorities.
-The time was 9:35am.
+• 7:15 AM-7:30 AM – Melissa awoke to find Karlie was gone and the front door slightly ajar.
+Worried, she and Zachary spent two hours driving around White Mountain Estates and the surrounding area, thinking Karlie had simply gone for a walk to clear her head.

 INVESTIGATION: